Ukraine’s green energy disaster is sliding towards a power crisis

 Investors were up in arms when the government proposed in February to drastically cut the green tariffs and, moreover, to do so retroactively.

-The Rada Energy committee commented several times that they want to cut the tariff by 30%-50%, whereas the investors, in a concession the crisis that has hit the country, are prepared to take a 15% cut as long as the agreements between the investors and the state are also prolonged, as well as to speed up projects under auctions.
+The Rada Energy committee commented several times that they want to cut the tariff by 30%-50%, whereas the investors, in a concession to the crisis that has hit the country, are prepared to take a 15% cut as long as the agreements between the investors and the state are also prolonged, as well as to speed up projects under auctions.
 The dispute is not just about prices, but also about predictability.

-The motivation of the committee is Ukraine has a habit of subsidising power costs for the population.
-As part of the last IMF deal negotiations the multi-lateral lender insisted that cost of gas to households be tripled to bring it in line with international prices, but the government had to be dragged kicking and screaming to finally make this concession.
-On at least one occasion the government promised to hike the cost of household gas in the spring only to renege on the promise as the heating season started in the autumn.
-Nuclear power supplies to homes has also long been applied to household tariffs, and the energy committee seems to be assuming the same logic should be applied to the privately owned green energy producers.
+The motivation of the committee is that Ukraine has a habit of subsidising power costs for the population.
+As part of the last IMF deal negotiations, the multi-lateral lender insisted that the cost of gas to households be tripled to bring it in line with international prices, but the government had to be dragged kicking and screaming to finally make this concession.
+On at least one occasion the government promised to hike the cost of household gas in the spring only to renege as the heating season started in the autumn.
+Nuclear power supplies to homes have also long been subject to household tariffs, and the energy committee seems to be assuming the same logic should be applied to the privately owned green energy producers.

-“The investors are prepared to reduce the tariffs to the point where they at least cover the their loans,” adds Sviderska.
+“The investors are prepared to reduce the tariffs to the point where they at least cover their loans,” adds Sviderska.

 And that is where the row has got stuck, with neither side prepared to make any more concessions.
-In the last few weeks the tensions have escalated as time is running out.
+In the last few weeks the tensions have escalated as time runs out.

 “The Rada is due to break up for summer in three weeks.
 If there is no agreement and new legislation before that then there might be a power crisis.
-The companies need a new agreement to take to their banks as many of them have borrowed money for their projects.
+The companies need a new agreement to take to their banks, as many of them have borrowed money for their projects.
 There will be a wave of defaults and some of the smaller investors could lose everything, including their houses,” says Sviderska.

-Most of the investors have already hired lawyers and are looking at bring arbitration proceedings again the government and a representative group sent a letter to the International Monetary Fund (IMF) calling on Ukraine’s biggest donor to intercede as the row has badly undermine Ukraine’s investment image.
+Most of the investors have already hired lawyers to look at instigating arbitration proceedings against the government, and a representative group sent a letter to the International Monetary Fund (IMF) calling on Ukraine’s biggest donor to intercede, as the row has badly undermined Ukraine’s investment image.

 Prices and promises